tiagotcunha/colors/README.md

 # colors
-colors is a small framework meke with css processor
+colors is a small framework developed with css processor (sass) for web developers and web designers